 A running toilet, a dryer that takes longer to dry, or a sagging gutter is a small problem.
 But when your water bill skyrockets, a dryer fire occurs, or a roof leak develops, that tiny annoyance has just become a big, expensive problem.
 Cleaning the lint out of a dryer vent is much easier than rebuilding after a fire.
 Nearly 3,000 dryer fires are reported every year, costing some $35 million in property losses and an estimated five deaths, according to the U.S Fire Administration (USFA).

 Mistake No. 9: Skipping Inspections

-Take a close look at your roof every few months.
+Take a close look at your roof and the exterior of your home every few months.
 (Drones are great for this if you, a friend or a neighbor has one.)
-Spend an hour walking around your house, and look at every door and window, your siding, your outdoor spigots and everything else.
 You’ll spot small problems earlier.

 Mistake No. 10: Skipping Routine Maintenance